Tomato Blight: How to Identify and Treat Late Blight in Tomatoes

 What does late blight look like?

-It affects both leaves and fruit
+Late blight affects both leaves and fruit.

-Leaves develop blue-gray spots which turn brown
+Leaves develop blue-gray spots which turn brown.

-Leaves eventually drop
+Leaves eventually drop.

-Fruit develops irregular brown, greasy spots which can affect the entire tomato
+Fruit develops irregular brown, greasy spots which can affect the entire tomato.

-Spots on both leaves and fruit may develop a white, cottony ring of mold
+Spots on both leaves and fruit may develop a white, cottony ring of mold.

-Late blight can overtake an entire plant quickly (within a week) if untreated
+Late blight can overtake an entire plant quickly (within a week) if untreated.

 When does late blight affect plants?